-With it’s rounded anti-graffiti wall panels, open grating, easy-to-clean coating, and interchangeable building components, it’s the the swiss army knife of restrooms.
-Every feature and placement has a purpose, from the cabinet with cleaning supplies to the motion sensors that let you know if someone is inside.
-Portland Loo’s function and aesthetic work together tangentially to fit right into any city’s landscape.
+With its rounded anti-graffiti wall panels, open grating, easy-to-clean coating, and interchangeable building components, it’s the Swiss army knife of restrooms.
+Every feature and placement lend to the unique style of The Portland Loo®.
+From the cabinet with cleaning supplies to the motion sensors that let you know if someone is inside, the Portland Loo’s® functionality and aesthetic work together to fit into any city’s landscape.

-There’s no other lavatory that is designed and built for the people that maintain it, which has proved to keep keep our city clean and crime-fee.
-The first Portland Loo was installed over 10 years ago, and it still looks almost brand new!
-It won’t be a risk to your budget or reputation either.
-If you need a durable and inexpensive solution to reducing crime and waste in your parks, transit stations, or other populated areas, join the many cities who enjoy the look of The Portland Loo.
+There’s no other lavatory that is designed and built for the people that maintain it, which has proved to keep our city clean.
+The City of Portland installed the first Portland Loo® over 10 years ago, and it still looks brand new!